Digital Twins Guide: Explore Concepts, Insights, and Real-World Use

 Digital twins are virtual representations of physical objects, systems, or processes.
 These virtual models are created using real-time data, simulations, and advanced analytics to mirror how their physical counterparts behave in real environments.

-The idea of digital twins exists to improve understanding, monitoring, and decision-making.
 By creating a digital version of a real asset, organizations and researchers can observe performance, predict outcomes, and test scenarios without directly interfering with the physical system.

 Digital twins combine several technologies, including: